yge58/caffe2-opencv-ndkcamera/README.md

 There are java/cpp apps which create a camera in java, an image reader in java, send image from java to cpp, run caffe in cpp, and send result back to java.

-In this app, I tried to do most of performance-critical stuff in cpp.
+In this app, I tried to do almost everything in cpp.

 <1> handle camera at low-level in cpp